Sydney Festival – Beware of Pity

 Duration 132 mins (no interval)

 Warnings In German with English Surtitles.
-This performance contains strobe lighting, pyrotechnics and smoking.
+This performance contains strobe lighting, theatrical blood, pyrotechnics and smoking.
 Short lockout applies.